 This is an obvious one.
 Not printing or writing down your materials, as well as stocking them online will make you a better friend with nature.
 You are actively participating in saving the environment without even realizing it.
 And let’s face it, how much of the paper you used to use was ending in the trash?
 See my point?
 Go for digital!

 And there are plenty more to go.
 The digital world is slowly leaving its mark upon the education field.
 While the signs of it spreading are all around you, the Cambridge Institute has developed a Teaching with Digital Technologies Syllabus in order to stimulate and encourage professors to integrate it in their methods.
 If you are still reticent about the add of technology in learning, think about it as a step forward towards evolution.
 You don’t want to sabotage yourself by not keeping up with the world, do you?
+Flipsnack’s the fastest flipbook maker on the market and can help you turn all your learning materials into awesome interactive materials.
 I guess all that’s left to say here is happy digital teaching, everybody!